dontmitch/dontmitch.github.io/_posts/2019-12-16-responsible-work-hours.md

 Software engineering jobs offer increasingly flexible working arrangements.
 That flexibility spans the number of hours you work each day, how frequently you work from home, and how you choose to use your vacation time.

-While I generally believe people should take full advantage of the flexible working arrangements available to them, the holidays tend to inspire a small subset of people to push the limits of that flexibility.
-It's with that in mind that I decided to try to articulate my own beliefs on the subject.
+While I generally believe people should enjoy the flexible working arrangements available to them, it's important to remain prudent.
+This is my attempt to characterize responsible use of flexible working arrangements.

 ### Pushing the limits